 Whether you choose Android or iOS, you’ll need a capable device to run the OS.
 Every device is prone to accidents and failures from time to time.
 And that’s where Upsie comes in.

-In addition, Upsie protects your smartphones from accidental damage, such as damage from drops or liquid spills.
+In addition, Upsie protects your smartphones from accidental damage, such as drops or liquid spills.
 Upsie also provides protection against manufacturing defects, battery failure, touch screen failure, and more.
-You can purchase an Upsie warranty for US-released smartphones of any age, as long as they are not already broken.
+You can purchase an Upsie warranty for any US-released smartphones of any age, as long as they are not already broken.

-Ready to get your new phone protected?
-Upsie can help.
+Ready to protect your new phone?
+Upsie can help!

 Learn More About Smartphones: